Get active in Hell's Gate & Lake Naivasha

 How much is the entrance fee for Hell’s Gate National Park

 Hell’s Gate is under management of the Kenyan Wildlife Service.
-In 2020/21 the entrance fee for non-residents is $ 20.
 For more information on charges, please follow the KWS website, here.

 What to see and do in Lake Naivasha